Ribbit! Welcome to our fun 10-step drawing tutorial! Can you take a guess what animal we are going to draw today? That’s right—a frog!

 Step 2 – Add detail to the eyes.

 Inside the two circles of the eyes, draw two smaller circles.
 Color them in, but leave a few spots white to show dimension.
 Check out the photo!
 Now the frog has pupils.
+They kind of look like the eyes of an owl right now!

 Step 3 – Draw the outline of the frog’s head.